 It’s time to celebrate the significant other in your life!
 If you’re thinking that means pricey gifts, expensive dates, and blowing an entire day’s salary on a restaurant meal, think again.
 There’s no need to drain your wallet while trying to create the perfect Valentine’s Day.
-Instead, use these eight hacks for a dream Valentine’s Day that doesn’t break the budget.
+Instead, use these eight Valentine’s Day ideas and hacks that don’t break the budget.

 1. Dine In

-Restaurants typically up their prices when the whole world is going out to eat, so you’ll likely be paying extra just because it’s Valentine’s Day.
-Plus, trying to carry on a conversation in a noisy restaurant while keeping your elbow out of the soup on the next table is hardly a recipe for a romantic evening.
+Restaurants typically up their prices when the whole world is going out to eat.
+So, you’ll likely be paying extra just because it’s Valentine’s Day.
+Plus, trying to carry on a conversation in a noisy restaurant is hardly a recipe for a romantic evening.

 Instead of shelling out big bucks for a sub-par experience, cook up a gourmet meal at home.
 You can easily spend less than half of what you’d pay for the same food in a steakhouse by opting to DIY.
 If you both like puttering around the kitchen, prep your delicious dinner together.
 Don’t forget to set the ambiance with scented candles and soft music!

 It may be cold out, but you can still spend some shared time together outdoors.
 Bundle up and take a refreshing walk under the stars.
 Watch the waves crash onto shore at a nearby beach.
 If it’s snowy out, you can let your inner child free and build a snowman together or go snowshoeing!
 Afterward, go home and warm up in front of the fireplace with steaming mugs of hot chocolate.

 Comedy clubs are always a ball of fun—and they’re cheap, too!
 It’s also something that’s a bit off the beaten path.
 Check out the local comedy club together for a good time that can cost you as little as $5 each.